Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 How an Appraiser Assigns Value

 Want to get the nitty-gritty on how appraisers assign value?
-There’s an eight-stop process.
+There's an eight-step process.
 Take a look:

 The Appraisal Report

-There’s a standard appraisal report developed by Fannie Mae and Freddie Mac known as the Uniform Residential Appraisal Report, or URAR.
-While this form isn’t legally required for an appraisal, you’ll almost always see appraisal reports using this form.
+Fannie Mae and Freddie Mac developed a standard appraisal report known as the Uniform Residential Appraisal Report (URAR).
+While this form isn't legally required for an appraisal, appraisal reports almost always use it.

 How Long Does the Appraisal Take?